mickem/nscp-docs/docs/index.md

 NSClient++ should run on the following operating systems:

--   Windows: From XP and up (including Windows 10 and Windows Server 2012)
+-   Windows: From XP and up (including Windows 10 Windows Server 2012, and Windows Server 2016)
 -   Linux: Debian, Centos and Ubuntu (and possibly others as well)
 -   Win32, x64 as well as various Linux hardware as well.